Skip to navigation Skip to content

 However, we would recommend that you see your GP first to ensure that you are booked in with the most appropriate specialist.

-Contact your insurance company to obtain an authorisation number if you have insurance.
-You may need a referral letter from the health practitioner you saw or from your GP so check with your insurer.
-Then contact us to make the appointment.
+Then, if you have private medical insurance, you'll need to contact your insurance company to obtain an authorisation number.
+You may need a referral letter from your health practitioner so check with your insurer before booking your appointment.

 Insured Patients